Best Automatic Cat Feeders

 You should also take stock of your cat’s physical requirements for eating.
 Does your cat need a specific size or height of bowl to eat food easily or would he struggle with a narrow opening that some feeders use for access?
 Be sure to measure the dimensions of the container or food compartment including the depth to be sure your kitty can reach his food without straining.

 Some automatic cat feeders can be very noisy and scare even the hungriest cat away.
 Most cats can tolerate change provided they are allowed to ease into a new routine or technology gradually.
-It is critical to acclimate your cat to a feeder before leaving him unattended with one, so he understands and does not develop anxiety associated with the unit.
+It is critical to acclimate your cat to a feeder before leaving him unattended with one, so he does not develop anxiety associated with the unit.
 Some feeders have the function where you can record your voice calling your kitty for dinner.
 While this is a thoughtful feature, again consider if this may frighten your cat.

 Other considerations for an automatic cat feeder: If it’s a hopper-style feeder is the food kept securely inside and will the design of the food storage compartment ensure food stays fresh?
 Is there a possibility a power interruption or outage could disable the unit?
 Some units have a battery back-up.
 However, if your unit relies on wi-fi, you could experience the same issue with it not feeding correctly.
 You may not be able to diagnose a physical problem with the feeder such as a blockage or clog remotely either.